 Issue: White Christian Privilege Responsible for Slavery, Genocide, and Colonialism (Aug 18, 2020)

-Rutgers University hosted Professor Khyati Joshi of Fairleigh Dickinson University to explained how “white Christian privilege” is responsible for slavery, genocide and colonialism on September 9, 2020.
+Rutgers University hosted Professor Khyati Joshi of Fairleigh Dickinson University to explain how “white Christian privilege” is responsible for slavery, genocide, and colonialism on September 9, 2020.
 Joshi, author of White Christian Privilege: The Illusion of Religious Equality in America, is a professor of education who also co-authored and contributed to Teaching for Diversity and Social Justice.

 The College Fix reports that: